ajinshanid/Amazon-Sales-Performance-Profitability-Analytics/README.md

 ## Business Objective

 Deliver a dashboard that **empowers Amazon sales and strategy teams** to:
-- Pinpoint where and why revenue, profit, and margin shift across cities and categories
+- Pinpoint where and why revenue, profit, and margin shift across provinces and categories
 - Plan ahead for seasonal changes using data-driven forecasting
 - Reduce risk and optimize logistics by understanding shipment carrier dependencies
 - Enable actionable decisions on investment, inventory, staffing, and promotions